Amex Gold card review (Now available in Rose Gold!)

 But while the Capital One cards earn cash back, the Amex Gold card earns flexible rewards, which are more valuable if you like to travel.

 If you do want cash back, check out our full review of the Capital One Savor card to help you decide if it’s the better card for your wallet.

-You’ll earn 4x Amex Membership Rewards points per dollar when you dine at restaurants worldwide, and on up to $25,000 in spending per year at U.S. supermarkets (then 1 point per dollar).
-This card also comes with up to $120 in dining credits ($10 monthly) at participating restaurants and $100 toward airline incidentals on your selected airline each year.
+You’ll earn 4x Amex Membership Rewards points per dollar when you dine at restaurants, and on up to $25,000 in spending per year at U.S. supermarkets (then 1 point per dollar).
+This card also comes with up to $120 in dining credits ($10 monthly) at participating restaurants.
+(Enrollment required).

 For rates and fees of the Amex Gold, click here.